 The growing trend in sites adding two-factor authentication to their log in process has many feeling more secure in their social media and other online interactions.

 With passwords being easy to compromise with phishing attacks, many users have been hoping for something more secure.
-Two-factor authentication gives a double protection on your account, requiring you to know something (your password), and have something in your possession (a... ...
+Two-factor authentication gives a double protection on your account, requiring you to know something (your password), and have something in your... ...

 Mobile devices are not always designed with security in mind and, as a result, are not as secure as most computers.